 Use case: Ideal for teams that want full control over the presentation layer and need to serve content to multiple touchpoints like websites, mobile apps, and IoT devices.

-Prismic evolved from a Headless CMS to a Headless Page Builder
+Prismic: From Headless CMS to Headless Page Builder

 We augmented our headless CMS capabilities by empowering developers to craft pre-styled, modular website sections—Slices.
 These slices enable content teams to assemble pages rapidly, fostering agility in strategy deployment.

 Imagine creating over a thousand unique pages from just 15 slices.
 Top-tier companies like Netflix and Spotify harness this modular architecture to accelerate iteration and growth.